donishadsmith/neurocaps/docs/introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **Timeseries Extraction:** Extract timeseries for resting-state or task data using Schaefer, AAL, or a lateralized Custom parcellations (which can be manually defined) for spatial dimensionality reduction.
+- **Timeseries Extraction:** Extract timeseries for resting-state or task data using Schaefer, AAL, or a Custom parcellation (which can be manually defined) for spatial dimensionality reduction.
 - **Parallel Processing:** Parallelize at the subject-level (one subject per CPU core) to speed up timeseries extraction.